Vedant1223/LeetcodePOTD/README.md

 # 🧠 LeetCode Daily Challenge Journal

 Welcome to my LeetCode Daily Challenge repository! 🚀
-Here, I consistently solve one coding problem a day to sharpen my problem-solving and algorithmic thinking skills.
+Here, I consistently solve at least one coding problem a day to sharpen my problem-solving and algorithmic thinking skills.

 ---